DOJ releases long-awaited Mueller scope memo, revealing the probe went beyond previously known mandate

 Collusion is not a defined U.S. crime, meaning Mueller had a broad mandate to investigate essentially any foreign involvement by these officials in search of some criminal activity.
 Previously, the released version of the scope memo made clear only that Manafort was under a probe for possible collusion and criminal activity.

+Mueller eventually found no evidence to establish a criminal conspiracy with Russia to interfere with an election by any U.S. person.

-A large section of the scope memo remained blacked out.
+A large section of the scope memo still remains blacked out.

 WHO IS JOE PIENTKA, MYSTERY FBI AGENT AT CENTER OF FLYNN AND CARTER PAGE CASES? ...
 FBI SCRUBS HIM FROM WEBSITE